-For several years, SAMSA has provided bursaries for selected students, especially those from the Eastern Cape and the Free State, enabling them to follow the maritime courses, and thereby, to enter careers that formerly were unknown to them.
+For several years, SAMSA has provided bursaries for selected students to follow the maritime courses at Lawhill, and thereby, to enter careers that formerly were unknown to them.
 SAMSA has generously provided bursaries for some past students to complete their tertiary maritime studies at the Cape Peninsula University of Technology.
 Visit www.samsa.org.za for more information on SAMSA.

-The modern Lawhill Maritime Centre facilities – generously donated by the TK Foundation (Bahamas) and several other donors – provides comfortable accommodation, dining and recreational facilities for 54 students who live away from Simon’s Town and its environs.
+The modern Lawhill Maritime Centre facilities – generously donated by the TK Foundation (Bahamas) and several other donors – provides comfortable accommodation, dining and recreational facilities for 66 students who live away from Simon’s Town and its environs.
 Besides the boarders’ accommodation, the Centre also includes two custom-built classrooms for the teaching of Maritime Economics and Nautical Science.
 Through the generosity of Mr Sean Day (Chairman, Teekay Corporation, Teekay Offshore LLC and Teekay LNG LLC) and a long-time friend and supporter of the Lawhill Maritime Centre, a prestigious Scholarship programme was introduced in January 2014.
+The TK Foundation also provided funding for one educator and two Grade 12 students to travel to Europe in 2017.
 For more on the TK Foundation, visit http://www.tkfoundation.bs and for more on the Teekay Corporation, visit http://www.teekay.com

 Transnet National Ports Authority: